Frontend

 git push origin v<name>

-We adhere to the Semantic Versioning standard, so the tag should be of the form v0.1.8
+We adhere to the Semantic Versioning standard, so the tag should be of the form v0.1.8 for example.

 Fastlane - in depth